boehm-florian/K-means/README.md

 is carried out.
 For this purpose, the sum insured is plotted against age in a point plot.
 The previous assumption that there are no outliers can be confirmed visually and new knowledge about the data structure can be gained.
-A total of 4 different clusters can be identified as seen in the plot below.
+A total of 4 different clusters can be identified as seen in the plot below with 3 of them nearly circular and the fourth one on the bottom on the plot strongly elliptical.

  - A cluster shows policies with a sum insured of about 10.000 and ages in the entire range of  observations.